Minimizing Confrontations with Mountain Lions

 - Fight back if attacked.

 - Remember that when a mountain lion is within 50 yards of you, has its ears pinned back, and is silently moving toward you or attempting to sneak around you, it could attack at any time.
-Shoot the animal if you have a gun with you.
-If you do not have a gun, use any weapon available—throw rocks or sticks, yell, growl, and smile to show your teeth.
+Prepare to defend yourself using anything available as a weapon—throw rocks or sticks, yell, growl, and smile to show your teeth.

 - If a mountain lion does attack, fight back with any means available.
 Never attempt to “play dead” since the cat is not trying to scare you away but is hunting you as a prey animal.
 Very few people can actually defeat a mountain lion by hand, but you can hopefully make it decide to go look for an easier meal.